kat-ushka/devops-with-kubernetes-course/Exercise 3.01/README.md

 ### How to do from the scratch

-Assuming you have, k3d, kubectl, Lens, age, and sops already installed.
+Assuming you have kubectl, age, sops, and Google Cloud SDK already installed and configured.
+If not check [README.md](../README.md) for the installation links.

-1. Perform the flow of Exercise_2.07 as it is described in *How to do from the scratch* part of [README.md](../Exercise%202.07/README.md).
+1. Perform steps 1 to 7 of the Exercise_2.07 as it is described in *How to do from the scratch* part of [README.md](../Exercise%202.07/README.md).
 2. Continue with *Performing exercise-to-exercise flow* part of this README.